gartentisch/rutorrent-login/README.md

 Multiuser login for ruTorrent
 =============================

-This plugin enchances ruTorrent with cookie-based form-login multi user support.
+This plugin enhances ruTorrent with cookie-based form-login multi user support.

 Setting up
 ==========

-This setup has been tested only with apache, however it should be pretty universal as long you have working installation of PHP with _SESSION[] support.
+This setup has been tested only with apache and nginx, however it should be pretty universal as long you have working installation of PHP with _SESSION[] support.

 RPC